RevealGC/bps_pipeline/README.md

  - assets/: Contains the asset definitions for the pipeline.
  - resources/: Contains resource definitions, such as the Parquet IO manager.
  - sensors/: Contains sensor definitions (if any).
- - data/: by default all files will be downloaded into subfolders within this repo.